maxmahlke/rocks/docs/core.rst

 .. _iterate_catalogues:

+From a ``python`` view, the catalogues are subclassed of the ``pandas.DataFrame``.
-The catalogues are iterable and return a catalogue per entry in each iteration.
+As such, the catalogues are iterable and return a catalogue per entry in each iteration.

 .. code-block:: python